lalitaditya16/projectx/README.md

 importance, and combining them into a formula to calculate a player’s overall value.
 This methodology aims to provide football clubs, agents, and analysts with valuable insights for making informed decisions in player recruitment, contract negotiations, and squad management

+Note - The jorunal article in the files section is the unpublished version.